backdrop-contrib/ISBN2node/README.txt

-ISBN2node 1.2 for Drupal 7.x
+ISBN2node 1.4 for Backdrop 1.x
 ------------------------------

-This is a Drupal 7 module that will create nodes in a book archive based on ISBN's.
+This is a Backdrop 1 module that will create nodes in a book archive based on ISBN's.
 ISBN's or International Standard Book Numbers are unique identifiers for books, and based on ISBN you can mostly gather quite a bit of information about a book as well as get a hold of its cover.
 The module will allow users to easily